This post is also available in: PortuguĂŞs

 Time in Salento: A day trip to four days

 The west coast beaches of Puglia can very well be the most beautiful beaches in Puglia.
-But they can very well be the most wild too.
-For this reason, if you are travelling with children, perhaps, is wiser to check if the place you are planning to visit has infrastructure to welcome the little ones.
+But they can very well be the wildest too.
+For this reason, if you are travelling with children, perhaps, is wiser to check if the place you are planning to visit has the infrastructure to welcome the little ones.

-Santa Maria Al Bagno, Porto Selvaggio, Porto Cesario, Torre Colimena, Torre Chianca, Punta Prosciutto are just to name a few of the best beaches in Puglia you should make an effort to visit or to spend the weekend in Puglia.
+Santa Maria Al Bagno, Porto Selvaggio, Porto Cesario, Torre Colimena, Torre Chianca, and Punta Prosciutto are to name a few of the best beaches in Puglia you should make an effort to visit or spend the weekend in Puglia.

 We recommend staying in Porto Cesareo.
 Find accommodation here.